LedgerHQ/ledger-live/CONTRIBUTING.md

 ## Expectations

+PR that are not ready to get merged will be kept as "Draft PR".

 As documented in the PR template, there are two very important points we require contributors to focus on:

 ### Changes have no impact